MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-training.md

 * In the left nav, select `Feature stores`
 * You'll see a list of feature stores that you can access.
 Select the feature store that you created in the steps above.

 You can see the feature sets and entity that you created.
-Click on the feature sets to browse the feature definitions.
+Select feature sets to browse the feature definitions.
 You can also use the global search box to search for feature sets across feature stores.

 ### (Optional) Step 3b: Discover features from the SDK